 Dr Anna Shipton

-I am a Clinical Psychologist and have been working in the NHS and schools to support children, teenagers and their families since qualifying ten years ago.
+I am a Highly Specialist Clinical Psychologist and have been working in the NHS and schools to support children, teenagers and their families since qualifying ten years ago.
 I worked in Child and Adolescent Mental Health Services (CAMHS) for a number of years, supporting children with a broad range of difficulties, including anxiety, low mood, and low self-esteem.

 I then worked in Paediatrics at the Evelina Children’s Hospital for six years, specialising in working with young people affected by neurodevelopmental conditions, including autism spectrum disorder, ADHD and learning disability.
 As well as providing diagnostic assessments, we also offered therapy for common associated difficulties, such as anxiety and low mood, learning, challenging behaviour, and sleeping and feeding issues.